RunsOn CLI

 roc logs

-Section titled “roc logs”Fetch RunsOn server and instance logs for troubleshooting.
+Section titled “roc logs”Fetch RunsOn server and instance logs for a specific job ID or URL.
+Use the --include

 Flags: